CASE STUDY

 Opportunities to visualize how different fixture styles and finishes would look in their own space.

-In order to meet the needs of both audiences and align with each of their shopping behaviors, we developed a content strategy and hybrid shopping experience to support key decision points throughout each audience’s shopper journey.
+In order to meet the needs of both audiences and align with each of their shopping behaviors and expectations, we developed a content strategy, a hybrid shopping experience, and a complete redesign (including a new merchandising display design, display graphics, and a new packaging design) to support key decision points throughout each audience’s shopper journey.

 It’s all about providing the right information, at the right place, at the right moment.